Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Handling Wide Plates

-\begin{remark*} The semi-algebraic predicate $\Pi_C$ can be replaced by $b$ predicates $\Pi_C^{(i)}$, for $i=1,\dots,b$, where $b$ is the maximum number of intersections of a query arc with a plane, so that $\Pi_C^{(i)}(\gamma; a,b,c)$ asserts that (is equal to $1$ when) $\gamma$ meets $h(a,b,c)$ at exactly $i$ points that belong to the region labeled by $C$.
-These predicates, which are formed using quantifiers that can then be eliminated, are also of constant complexity, albeit larger than that of $\Pi_C$.
-This enhancement will be used for answering intersection-counting queries. \end{remark*}
+\begin{remark} The semi-algebraic predicate $\Pi_C$ can be replaced by $b$ predicates $\Pi_C^{(i)}$, for $i=1,\dots,b$, where $b$ is the maximum number of intersections of a query arc with a plane ($b$ is at most the maximum degree of the arcs of $\Gamma$), so that $\Pi_C^{(i)}(\gamma; \xi)$ asserts that (is equal to $1$ when) $\gamma$ intersects $h_\xi$ at least $i$ times and the $i$-th intersection point along $\gamma$ (here we assume that $\gamma$ is directed) belongs to the pseudo-trapezoid $C(\xi)$.
+These predicates, which are formed using quantifiers that can then be eliminated, are also of constant complexity, albeit of larger complexity than $\Pi_C$.
+This enhancement is used for answering intersection-counting queries as well as for answering intersection queries with planar arcs (see Sections~\ref{subsec:circ_imp} and~\ref{subsec:planar_imp}). \end{remark}